harvard-dce/zadara2cloudwatch/README.md

 event received via an SSM parameter.

-This project was created by and for Harvard DCE, and might not be sufficient to satisfy all needs, but the function code is very straightforward and could be extended to include more data.
+This project was created by and for Harvard DCE, and might not be sufficient to satisfy all needs, but the function code is mostly straightforward and could be extended to include more data.
 Fork or pull request!